 In 1673, Louis Joliet and Jacques Marquette became the first Europeans to visit the area that is now Illinois.
 Cahokia, which was located near what is now the eastern part of St. Louis, was established in 1699 by the French.
 It was the first permanent settlement in the area.

 The Illinois Territory was organized on March 1, 1809.
 The State of Illinois was created as the 21st state on December 3, 1818.
 The capital is Springfield and the official state website is http://www.illinois.gov/.
 It has 102 Counties.
-Select a Illinois county to view information & records pertaining to each County
+Illinois borders Indiana, Kentucky, Missouri, Iowa and Wisconsin.

 Set in the very heart of the United States, Illinois has seen a lot of different groups of people settle into its unique landscape.
 Cities and farmland fill this state, and it has seen a large number of people settle or pass through on their way to other destinations.
 This is why there is so much call for Illinois genealogy data, which the state is able to readily supply!